kiewic/PowerBI-WaffleChart/Tutorial/SubmittingToGallery.md

 You can use [package validator tool](https://powerbi-validator-v-glpol.herokuapp.com) (TODO: fix to production link) for an artifact review of the your package.

 ### Visual Acceptance Criteria
+- Submission contains valid and public link to GitHub repo with sources of your visual.
 - Submission contains images:
- - Screenshot for the visual details window - must be 410px (height) by 424px (width) (acceptable formats: png, jpg/jpeg or svg)
+ - Screenshot for the visual details window - must be 424px (width) by 410px (height) (acceptable formats: png, jpg/jpeg or svg).
- - Thumbnail for the gallery main page – must be 176px (height) by 220px (width) (acceptable formats: png, jpg/jpeg or svg)
+ - Thumbnail for the gallery main page – must be 220px (width) by 176px (height) (acceptable formats: png, jpg/jpeg or svg).
- - Icon (inside the pbiviz package) – must be 20px by 20px (acceptable formats: png, jpg/jpeg or svg)
+ - Icon (inside the pbiviz package) – must be 20px by 20px (acceptable formats: png, jpg/jpeg or svg).
- - Images are in good quality
+ - Images are in good quality.
-- Privacy statement URL .
+- Privacy statement URL.
 - Legal (License) Terms URL.
 If not provided – confirm with the submitter that we will use our standard legal terms.
 We should send them a link to these standard legal terms.
 - Package contains all meta-data.
  - Name